THIS WEEK’S MOTLEY FOOL UPDATE: As of December 4, 2022:

 The answer is a definite YES.

-Of all the stock subscriptions I have tried over the years, Tom and David Gardner’s Stock Advisor gives you the greatest bang for your buck and is most definitely worth the $79 for the first 12 months for new subscribers.
+Of all the stock subscriptions I have tried over the years, Tom and David Gardner’s Stock Advisor has given me the greatest bang for my buck.
+It is most definitely worth the $89 for the first 12 months for new subscribers.

 I’ve been a paying customer to the Stock Advisor subscription for over since 2016.
 I buy $1,000-$2,000 worth of each of their 2 specific stock picks every month.
-I wrote this Motley Fool’s Stock Advisor Review so others can see how great the Fool’s Stock Advisor service picks have been for me over the last 5 years.
+I wrote this Motley Fool’s Stock Advisor Review so others can see how great the Fool’s Stock Advisor service picks have been for me over the last 6 years.
+Here are some shots of my Etrade Account (November 2022).

-As I stated at the beginning of this review, my portfolio has outperformed the SP500 by an average of 139% over the last 5 years so I can definitely say it’s been worth it.
+As I stated at the beginning of this review, my portfolio has outperformed the SP500 by an average of 93% over the last 6 years (as of December 31, 2021) so I can definitely say it’s been worth it.

 The biggest negative experience is:

 - With over 1,000,000 subscribers, there is definitely a Fool Effect on the stock prices.
-Within the first few hours of getting a recommendation, the price of the stock typically shoots up $2 or $3 so I have learned to get my order in quickly.
+Within the first few hours of getting a recommendation, the price of the stock typically shoots up $2 or $3.
+This means you really have to paying attention to their Thrusday emails and I have learned to get my order in quickly.

 The Motley Fool Stock Advisor Service Compared to Their Rule Breakers Service